kolawolecyber/constructgraph/README.md

                    │
                    ▼
 ┌─────────────────────────────────────┐
-│        Data / Repository Layer      │
+│       Repository / Data Layer       │
 │                                     │
-│ Graph and project data access       │ └─────────────────────────────────────┘
+│ Neo4j Driver → CognoDB              │
+└─────────────────────────────────────┘

-This separation keeps business logic independent from HTTP handlers and makes the system easier to extend and test.
+This separation keeps business logic independent from HTTP handlers and database infrastructure.

+It also makes individual layers easier to test, maintain, and extend.

 ---